esheeep/notes/md/websec/js_analysis.md

 In the js looks for something big like classes and throw it in the search.
 Set a breakpoint and try to correlate between the codes.

+### Identifying server paths
+Find apis and http verbs.
+Note a server side paths in a request that being sent to the server side.
+Then find that text in the actual code.
+Set the point and figure out what js is setting the server url.

+Try to understand the structure of API endpoints.

+#### HTTP verbs
+Are they using `fetch` or `httpClient`
+`post`, `get`, `put`

+Also use linkfinder, jsluice to find endpoints that you might miss.

+#### Monitoring
+Find a pattern with the keywords and write a regex to search for that pattern.
+Try to find new http endpoints.

+## Sources & sinks
+### Sources
+`URLSearchParams`
+`location.*`
+- location.assign
+- location.replace
+- `search on vscode `location\.``

+### Sinks
+`windows.location.href` always check CSP - or some location relate sink use js uri to direct to that

+Examples
+Got XSS on a site use that to set cookie
+The cookie is set in a header - which can be used as part of the auth session Login session is associated with a cookie, then prompt to do 2FA, if you can control the cookie, you can potentially hijack half auth session and sometimes there are endpoint you can hit with half off like changing your email and do something funky.

 ## Useful links
 [Reversing and Tooling a Signed Request Hash in Obfuscated JavaScript](https://buer.haus/2024/01/16/reversing-and-tooling-a-signed-request-hash-in-obfuscated-javascript/)

 [jsluice](https://github.com/BishopFox/jsluice)

 Parse js files and pulling out interesting strings.
 No need to use this tool, it's better to assess the files manually.